 Université de Montréal; Mila – Quebec AI Institute; IVADO; Canada CIFAR AI Chair

 Norwegian University of Science and Technology

 Kavli Institute for Systems Neuroscience

 ASSC 26 will take place at 40 Washington Square South, in Vanderbilt Hall, the home of the NYU Law School.
 This location is right on Washington Square in the heart of Greenwich Village in downtown Manhattan.
 Within five minutes walk are many food, drink, and entertainment options, from famous restaurants and clubs to cheap takeout food and free music on the square.
 We’re arranging inexpensive accommodation in NYU student housing as well as accommodation in local hotels.

-Registration for ASSC 26 will open in February.
-For early registration by ASSC members (by March 31), the registration fees will be $400 (faculty or equivalent), $300 (post-docs or equivalent), or $150 (students).
+Registration for ASSC 26 is now open.
+For early registration by ASSC members (by March 31), the registration fee is $400 (faculty or equivalent), $300 (post-docs or equivalent), or $150 (students).
 Registration for ASSC members after March 31 will cost an extra $50.
-Registration for ASSC non-members will be $550.
-Note that ASSC membership ($99 for faculty, $49 for students) is available here.
+Registration for ASSC non-members is $600.

 We have arranged inexpensive student-grade housing in NYU residence halls within a 15-minute walk of the meeting venue.
 Student-grade housing is open to all participants, whether students or not.
 All housing is in suites of two rooms with a shared bathroom.
 Each room may have one or two occupants.
 Housing may be arranged for a minimum of three nights and a maximum of nine nights, between June 19 and June 28.